Satharus/satharus.me/_posts/2023-08-25-reverse_engineering_101.md

 When you want to interface two electronic components, you may have to reverse engineer one of them (or both) to find out how it works and what would be the suitable way to connect it to the other components.
 This also helps when an old component becomes obsolete and you want to replace it with a newer component but there isn't documentation on how they work together.

 ## Deep Dive: Software Reverse Engineering
 At this point, I really recommend that you go and read [The Life of a Binary](/tech/2023/07/28/the_life_of_a_binary.html) if you haven't.
-Anyway, the end product of the building process of software leads to use having a program that behaves in a certain way.
+Anyway, the end product of the building process of software leads to having a program which behaves in a certain way.
 This program is actually more or less just machine code (AKA 0s and 1s) telling the CPU what to do. _Sure_, there are other elements to it, which we discuss in the other blog post mentioned.
 The summary is, we have a program which is basically a file of machine code and we want to reverse engineer it.

 How can we do so?